szilveszter9/smallfoot.js/README.md

 Examples
 ========
 * For more examples see: play.js at https://github.com/szilveszter9/smallfoot-sandbox
-* Read it from bottom to top: get a DOM element, read it's innerHTML, make it uppercase, and log that.
+* Get a DOM element, read it's innerHTML, make it uppercase, and log that.
+(Read it from bottom to top.)
 ```javascript
 var app = l.compose(
   l.log.value,